JinRcn/SRD-RE/README.md

 1. To remove PCR duplicate reads and reads aligned to multiple loci

-   Sort alignments by leftmost coordinates were required.
+   Sorted BAM files with alignments by leftmost coordinates were required.

 3. Supervised RNA editing detection